 One group that we get questions on are artists who may give a performance at a campus or campuses.
 These do not usually require a background check, since they are only on campus for a short period of time (a few hours) and do not have direct student contact.

 The Background Check is a criminal history check, which when you complete the form you authorize Northside to conduct.
 We use your information and run it against government databases to check for misdemeanor and/or felony violations.

 Background checks can take up to two weeks to process so please submit your form as soon as possible.

 4. How frequently must I have a background check?

-Background checks must be renewed at least annually.
+Background checks must be renewed annually.
 For some volunteer positions, you may be required to pass a background check more frequently than that.

 5. Do I have to provide my Social Security Number?

 You can be a volunteer without providing your Social Security Number.
 However, the Online Background Check form does require it.
-If you want to be a volunteer but do not want to provide your Social Security Number, then please use the paper version of the Background Check form.
+If you want to be a volunteer but do not want to provide your Social Security Number, then please contact your school for guidance.